mocks-server/website/docs/releases/migrating-from-v3.md

 So, every time you upgrade a minor version and receive a deprecation alert, you can come to this page and see how to adapt your code for the next major version, so you'll be able to prepare to it progressively and finally update to v4 without breaking changes.

 :::tip
 If you are already using v3.x, then __update to v3.6, which is fully compatible with v3.x and v4.x__.
 You will receive alerts for each thing you have to change before updating to v4.x.
-So, you can modify your code progressively until there are no more alerts, and then update to v4.
+So, you can modify your code progressively until there are no more alerts, and then you'll be able to update to v4.
 :::